 Ontario Human Rights Code (OHRC) and Ableism Policy

-- understand their rights and obligations under the code;
+- Understanding rights and responsibilities under the Code

-For the Town of Georgina, policies, practices, job-specific training and accommodations regarding employment; receiving goods, services and using facilities; housing; and contracts have been informed by clarifications to the code that the policy provides.
+At the Town of Georgina, policies, practices, training and accommodations in employment, services, facilities, housing and contracts are informed by the Code and the OHRC policy.

 Accessibility for Ontarians with Disabilities Act (AODA)